RakshyaKC/Just-do-it-client/README.md

 11/29
 * Feedback for change password, unsuccessful sign in, unsuccessful sign out, update fitness

-To do
-*** Add 2-3 resources for the 6 video types.
+* Add 2-3 resources for the 6 video types.
 Total (12-18)
-*** embed json files
-*** Start workout only when api calls have been made
+* Start workout div shows only when api calls have been made
+* Parsed json files sent from the backend to populate iframe with a random YouTube embed link that is the correct time length.
-*** Add ui success and failure for all video events.
+* Added ui success and failure for all video events.
 Total - 12 functions

+To do
+*** Figure out how to use the latest data.user.fitness if user changes their fitness level prior to watching video.
 *** Remove all console.logs
-*** Sign out success should reset the whole website i.e. Should go back to showing unauth view.
 *** Maybe use bootstrap notify for authedMessage